marczaku/104-csharp-oop/4-abstraction/slides/README.md

 }
 ```

-And the poor Lion can neither be carried nor adopted (it's a biiiiig cat), but you can feed it:
+And the poor Lion can neither be carried nor adopted (it's a really big cat), but you can feed it:
 ```cs
 public class Lion : Animal, IFeedable {
    public void Feed(string food) { }